• Welcome to Raising Teens Today!

 Encourage Your Daughter to Stay Strong

 Even occasional slams from a mean girl can really shake the confidence and self-esteem of a young girl.
-Remind your daughter that this is a totally crummy stage of her life that will eventually pass and, despite what she may realize, these experiences can and will make her stronger, more resilient and help prepare her for the harshness of the real world.
+Remind your daughter that this is a totally crummy stage of her life that will eventually pass and, despite what she may realize, these experiences can and will make her stronger, more resilient, and help prepare her for the harshness of the real world.

-Teach her to stand strong, remain true to herself and not to compete with anyone but herself.
-Remind her that her confidence is her absolute strongest asset and tell her, (something my mother always told me), if you relinquish control to a mean girl whose desire is to control you, the mean girl will always jump at the chance.
+Teach her to stand strong, remain true to herself, and not to compete with anyone but herself.
+Remind her that her confidence is her absolute strongest asset and tell her (something my mother always told me), if you relinquish control to a mean girl whose desire is to control you, the mean girl will always jump at the chance.
 The bottom line is, don’t relinquish control.

 Reinforce the Idea that Retaliation is Not an Option

 Wouldn’t it be nice to retaliate in some way?
-While deep down inside this might be something your daughter would like to do, retaliation should never be an option.
-Your daughter’s reputation is all she has and it can, and will, follow her throughout the next several years of her life.
-Advise her to steer clear of any form of retaliation either blatant or behind the scenes.
+While deep down inside, this might be something your daughter would like to do, retaliation should never be an option.
+Your daughter’s reputation is all she has, and it can, and will, follow her throughout the next several years of her life.
+Advise her to steer clear of any form of retaliation, either blatant or behind the scenes.
 Plus, remind her that others are watching.
 Your daughter holds the power to influence behavior.
-By taking the high road she’s setting an example for others to follow.
+By taking the high road, she’s setting an example for others to follow.

-Find Outlets to Build Confidence
+Find Outlets to Build Confidence (Cast a WIDE Social Net)

 Middle school, in general, can be a confidence crusher.
 Pile on the fact that your daughter may be the target of a mean girl – either face-to-face or via social media – and you may find your daughter’s confidence plummeting to an all-time low.
-Plan ahead, if possible, and seek out an activity that your daughter enjoys – something that she’s not only good at but also where she can meet other girls who may not be quite so focused on putting others down.
-Dealing with the troubles associated with middle school and mean girls is difficult, but by having your daughter surround herself with a lot of different girls – either in clubs or sports, for instance – when she is attacked, she’ll be far better equipped to stand strong, brush it off and keep it in perspective.
+Plan ahead, if possible, and seek out an activity (or activities) that your daughter enjoys – something that she’s not only good at but also where she can meet other girls who may not be quite so focused on putting others down.
+Dealing with the troubles associated with middle school and mean girls is difficult, but by having your daughter surround herself with a lot of different girls – either in clubs or sports, for instance – when she is attacked, she’ll be far better equipped to stand strong, brush it off, and keep it in perspective.

 Strategize Tactical Maneuvers

 There may be times, no matter how hard your daughter tries to brush off a mean girl strike, that she needs to stand up for herself verbally.
-To help her find her voice and build confidence consider role-playing.
-By practicing and “hearing” the words and the tone of her voice your daughter will begin to empower herself and be better prepared when a mean girl moves in with a nasty remark.
+To help her find her voice and build confidence, consider role-playing.
+By practicing and “hearing” the words and the tone of her voice, your daughter will begin to empower herself and be better prepared when a mean girl moves in with a nasty remark.
 Ideally, you want to establish a solid plan so that your daughter isn’t caught off guard and stands ready with a few comebacks in her back pocket should she need to use them.

-Additionally, remind your daughter that mean girls feed off of other’s reactions and they’re often looking for an easy target.
+Additionally, remind your daughter that mean girls feed off of others’ reactions, and they’re often looking for an easy target.
 Have your daughter practice maintaining her composure.
 The less emotion your daughter shows when a mean girl lashes out, the better.

 Keep the Lines of Communication Open